rcmayhew/rshell/README.md

 # rshell
-School project to build a linux shell in c++ that I built with Noad we added piping, input redirection, and output redirection functionality.
+School project to build a linux shell in c++ that I built with Noah Marestaing we added piping, input redirection, and output redirection functionality.
 ### List of bugs
 * can't take in echo arguments that come after connectors